 Information above demonstrates that the total energy demand has decreased due to energy efficiency measures (kiln replacement).
 However, the project will predominantly result in GHG emission reduction due to fuel switching from coal to renewable biomasses.
 The fuel switching is expected to gradually increase during the crediting period, as the ceramic industries improve their management of the logistics and renewable biomass supply chain.
 For the ex ante calculation of emission reductions, the fuel switch ratios calculated as explained in this section have been considered.

+Equation (1) of the applied methodology describes the baseline emissions:

+BEy = EFBSL * Qy

+Where,

+BEy Baseline emissions in the project activity in year y (tCO2e);

+EFBSL Emission factor for the baseline situation (tCO2e/thousand of bricks produced);

+Qy Net output in the project activity in year y

+Thus, considering an average production from 2013-2018: